-Effective July 1, 2002, the HSF was converted into an Employee Stock Ownership Plan (ESOP).
+Effective July 1, 2002, the HSF was converted into an Employee Stock Ownership Plan ("ESOP").
 The ESOP is designed to comply with Section 4975(e)(7) of the Internal Revenue Code and Section 407(d)(6) ERISA.

 The ESOP has a dividend pass-through election whereby any cash dividends attributable to Halliburton Company Common Stock held by the ESOP are to be paid by the Company directly to the Trustee.
 Any cash dividends received by the Trustee which are attributable to financed stock are to be used by the Trustee to make exempt loan payments until the exempt loan has been repaid in full.
+During 2004 and 2003, there were no loans related to stock purchases.